 The "Natter" - first manned rocket

-Wooden infernal machine: The "Natter" started 75 years ago
+Wooden infernal machine: The "Natter"

-75 years ago, on 1 March 1945, the first vertically-launching aircraft with rocket propulsion took off.
+On 1 March 1945, the first vertically-launching aircraft with rocket propulsion took off.
 The Bachem Ba 349 may also be called the first manned rocket.
 The "Natter" (viper, its project name) was a mixed construction of rocket and aircraft with a predetermined breaking point, a partially recyclable disposable interceptor.
 Its first manned test flight ended in disaster.

 The "Natter" was created in the last years of the Second World War, when Germany had been on the defensive on all fronts and was looking with growing desperation for "wonder weapons" to fight against the inevitable defeat.
 This situation gave rise to a number of innovative and crazy engineering developments, which are often interesting from the point of view of the history of technology.
 Among them were some real pioneering achievements such as the first rocket plane, the Messerschmitt 163, or the first rocket to reach outer space.
 The latter, the so-called "Aggregat 4" - better known under its propaganda name "V2" - was developed by Wernher von Braun, who later brought the USA to the moon with the Apollo program.